 It shall be the responsibility of the Consulting Engineer to ensure that the Contractor disinfects and tests all watermains and tests all sewers prior to the acceptance by Aquatera.
-The Municipal Engineer and Aquatera shall be advised at least sixteen (16) City business hours prior to any testing that requires witnessing from the City and/or Aquatera.
+The Municipal Engineer and Aquatera shall be advised at least two City business days prior to any testing that requires witnessing from the City and/or Aquatera.